Key Takeaways

 - Frequent threats of self-harm or suicide

-- Inability to maintain trust or safety in communication
+- Trouble maintaining trust or safety in communication

 - Feeling emotionally drained, confused or fearful

-- A desire to heal but not knowing how
+- A desire to heal but not knowing where to start

 Frequently Asked Questions